-The purpose of the College of Education and Health Professions Leadership Advisory Council (LAC) is to foster close working relationships among the business and education leaders in those markets that the COEHP serves.
-This includes developing relationships with alumni, faculty, students, donors and other supporters of the COEHP.
+The purpose of the College of Education Leadership Advisory Council (LAC) is to foster close working relationships among the business and education leaders in those markets that the COEd serves.
+This includes developing relationships with alumni, faculty, students, donors and other supporters of the COEd.
 In this regard, the College’s mission to teach, advance and produce scholarly work, as well as to serve the community, is a key concept in orienting the LAC in its efforts to assist the college.

 Specific examples of the goals and results to be realized as a result of these relationships are:

 A. Advocacy: The LAC’s role is to function as an advocacy group for the university and the college by increasing awareness and personal contact among Council members, business and education leaders, donors, prospective donors, alumni, faculty, students and other supporters of the COEd.
 These efforts are in pursuit of attracting the best and brightest faculty, researchers and students.
 In turn, the results are “game changers” in enhanced teacher quality and public education.

 B. Connection: The LAC is asked to bring the points of view and needs of business and the teaching profession to the College’s attention.
 Council members are vital in connecting academic procedure and professional practice.